Parental care in birds: Ecological conditions

 The male to female ratio has an effect on the type and amount of care provided.
 With an increase in available mates in some birds (such as the rock sparrow), female desertion rate increases leading to more mono-parental care.
 When female rock sparrows were exposed to an abundant number of male mates approximately 50% of the females deserted their first nest when the hatchlings were on average 14.3 days old.
 The fathers successfully took over all parental duties (Pilastro).

 Female birds can determine the sex of their chicks

-Female birds are able to produce more of a certain gender of birds that are more likely to survive under extreme conditions.
-In birds, the females' egg determines the gender of the offspring, not the male's sperm.
-In zebra finches, a study showed the effect of food on gender ratio production.
+Female birds are able to produce more of a certain sex of birds that are more likely to survive under extreme conditions.
+In birds, the females' egg determines the sex of the offspring, not the male's sperm.
+In zebra finches, a study showed the effect of food on sex ratio production.
 For females, egg production is a metabolically exhausting and nourishment draining process.
 It was found that the sex of an egg right after it has been laid and the amount of nutrients made available to a growing embryo can be determined as well.
 Bigger eggs mean bigger young that have a higher survivability rate.